mjordan/hocrify/README.md

 # Hocrify

-A script to generate hOCR using Tesseract on a directory of TIFF files.
-Proof of concept at the moment, but once we figure out our requirements, we can modify the script as needed.
+A script to generate hOCR using Tesseract on a directory of page image files.

 For example, if you have a directory of files grouped by newspaper issue, like this: